 is the possessive case of the pronoun they, as in “They left their cell phones at home.”
-Their is generally plural, but is increasingly accepted in place of the singular his or her after indefinite singular antecedent, such as someone: “Someone left their book on the table.”
+Their is generally plural, but it is increasingly accepted in place of the singular his or her after an with words such as someone: “Someone left their book on the table.”

 If you find yourself coming up blank when trying to determine which one to use, take a hint from the spelling of each:

-- Their has the word heir in it, which can remind you that the term indicates possession.
+- Their has the word heir in it, which can act as a reminder that the term indicates possession.

 - There has the word here in it.
-There is your choice for talking about places, whether figurative or literal.
+There is the choice when talking about places, whether figurative or literal.

-- They’re has an apostrophe, which tells you that it’s the product of two words: they are.
-If you can substitute they are into your sentence and retain the meaning, then they’re is the correct homophone to use!
+- They’re has an apostrophe, which means it’s the product of two words: they are.
+If you can substitute they are into your sentence and retain the meaning, then they’re is the correct homophone to use.